-The market price of our common stock, like that of the securities of many other biopharmaceutical companies, has been and is likely to continue to be highly volatile.
-During the last twelve months, the market price of our common stock has ranged from \$7 to \$16.
-The market price can be affected by many factors, including, for example, fluctuation in our operating results, announcements of technological innovations or new drug products being developed by us or our competitors, governmental regulation, regulatory approval, developments in patent or other proprietary rights, public concern regarding the safety of our drugs and general market conditions.
+The market price of our common stock, like that of many other biopharmaceutical companies, has been and is likely to continue to be highly volatile.
+During the twelve months preceding the date of this prospectus, the market price of our common stock has ranged from \$3.875 to \$39 per share.
+The market price of our stock can be affected by many factors, including, for example, fluctuation in our operating results, announcements of technological innovations or new drug products being developed by us or our competitors, governmental regulation, regulatory approval, developments in patent or other proprietary rights, public concern regarding the safety of our drugs and general market conditions.